Zaramo people: Females

 Female initiation begins with a girl's first menses.
 The rituals associated with female initiation are performed to protect and enrich a girl's female power and her fertility.
 A girl has a reproductive cycle within society-one that starts with her first menses, continues to her initiation, marriage, birth of her children, and finally ends with the puberty of her grandchildren, at which point her reproductive cycle is over.
 The girl novice, also called mwali, is secluded in her mother's house for anywhere between two weeks and one year.
 Earlier documentation states that this process in the past could have taken up to five years.
 The mwali's paternal aunt is usually assigned as her shangazi, or the one who takes over the mwali's teachings and ceremonies.
 The initiate is taught domestic responsibilities such as housekeeping, childcare, sexual and moral behavior, and mature interaction in society.
 During seclusion, the mwali is not allowed to speak, work, or go outside, to symbolize her death and put emphasis on her re-emergence as symbolic birth.
 She is then carried to a mkole tree where is circumcised as well by an operator, or mnhunga.
 She is then returned to her family and she is celebrated with an mbwelo dance.

-Mwana Hiti Figures (in Regards to Mwali)
+Mwana Hiti figures

 Mwana Hiti figures may also be referred to as mwana nya kiti, mwana nya nhiti, or mwana mkongo.
 These names stem from mwana, meaning "child," and nya kiti and nya nhiti meaning "wood" and "chair."
 Mkongo refers to the mkongo tree, of which many mwana hiti are carved from.
 All of these names refer to the mwana hiti as a "child of wood."
 Mwana hiti may be represented in other forms besides figures such as walking sticks, staff, stool, musical instruments, and grave posts among others.
 Mwana hiti don't belong to individuals, but to families, and they are passed down generations, sometimes up to 40 or 50 years.